• Overview & Examples

 Often, drink driving offences are appealed for the reason that loss of licence will make it difficult, if not impossible, for the person in question to travel to and from work.
 Regrettably, there is no special provision within the legislation that enables a person to retain their licence, even on a restricted basis, to travel to or from work.
 Quite often, it is the case that a driver’s licence disqualification means the loss of a job for the individual involved.

 When you seek legal advice from Brydens Lawyers, we will take the time to discuss with you the likely costs to be incurred.
-These legal fees and other costs can vary significantly between matters, depending on many different factors.
+These legal fees and other costs can vary significantly from one matter to another, depending on various factors.

 Brydens Lawyers handle numerous criminal and traffic matters each year.
 Our Criminal lawyers are committed to getting the best result for you.
 Whether you are pleading guilty or not guilty, Brydens Lawyers will prepare you thoroughly for your Court hearing.

 You should consult Brydens Lawyers and seek legal counsel for your drink driving matter as soon as you have been charged and provided with a Court Attendance Notice.
-The sooner you act, the sooner we can help you and provide the necessary legal advice and guidance.
+The sooner you act, the sooner we can provide the necessary legal advice and guidance.

-Once you engage the services of an expert lawyer in drink driving cases through Brydens Lawyers, we will obtain your instructions and advise you of your options moving forward, considering that a plea must be entered into on the next occasion the matter is before the Court.
+Once you engage the services of an expert lawyer, we will obtain your instructions and advise you of your options moving forward, considering that a plea must be entered into on the next occasion the matter is before the Court.

 Brydens Lawyers are experts in criminal law.
-If you have been charged with a drink driving offence or a drug driving offence, then we can provide you with professional legal advice and representation to help you.
+If you have been charged with a drink-driving offence or a drug-driving offence, we can provide you with professional legal advice and representation to help you.
 We can assist in the defence of the charge or, alternatively, the plea to the charges to ensure a satisfactory outcome for you.

-Subject to your instructions, the charges can be defended entirely with the entry of a plea of not guilty.
+Subject to your instructions, the charges can be defended entirely by entering a plea of not guilty.
 The matter would be listed for hearing before the Court when all evidence is called on behalf of the person charged and the prosecution.
-In such cases, a decision is then made by the Court as to the guilt of the person involved and, if appropriate, the administration of a penalty.
+In such cases, the Court then makes a decision regarding the guilt of the person involved and, if appropriate, the imposition of a penalty.

 Alternatively, Brydens Lawyers are available to assist with the entry of a plea should you choose to plead guilty.
 Submissions made by Brydens Lawyers on your behalf will ensure the best possible outcome so that the penalty is less severe than what otherwise may have been the case.

-Whichever way you choose to proceed, Brydens Lawyers can provide you with the legal advice you need to help your case.
-Contact us today for more information on our services and how we can help you.
+In all matters of traffic law and penalty notices, whichever way you choose to proceed, Brydens Lawyers can provide you with the legal advice you need to help your case.
+Contact us online or call 1800 848 848 today for more information on our services and how we can help you.

 Testimonials